RefatIbnAnwar/Currency-converter/README.md

 ## Usage

 1. Launch the app.
-2. selet the currency and see the exchange rate
+2. Select the currency and see the exchange rate
-3. can use the offline mode
+3. Can use the offline mode
-4. See the graph for better understanding
+4. See the graph for a better understanding

 ---